purrplingcat/QuestFramework/docs/content-pack-guide.md

 Random                   | `52` or `22.272`           | A random chance in % (0 - 100).
 Number `52` means 52% of chance, number `22.272` means 22.272% of chance.
 EPU                      | EPU string like `!z spring/t 600 1000` | Condition processed by [Expanded Preconditions Utility](https://www.nexusmods.com/stardewvalley/mods/6529).
 For use this condition, EPU must be installed in SDV mods folder.
 See [EPU docs](https://github.com/ChroniclerCherry/stardew-valley-mods/blob/master/ExpandedPreconditionsUtility/README.md) for more information.
 HasItemInInventory       | `Battery Pack`, `item_amethyst`, `food_sweet, food_bakery` | Check if player has an item in inventory matches given name or context tags.
+HasActiveQuest           | `myQuest@purrplingcat.myquestpack`, `myQuest@purrplingcat.myquestpack another@obamoose.questpack` | Check if one or more of named quests are active in player's quest log.
+Named quests must be managed by QF.

 Every condition name enlisted in this common conditions list you can prefix with `not:` for negate condition result.
 For example: `not:EventSeen` means event with specified id was not seen by player;